-There have been two notable reactions from the US Government in response to the swathes of citizens expatriating.
-They raised the price of renouncing citizenship from $450 to $2,350, and are in the process of passing a law – H.R.22 – which would revoke the passport of any US citizen with over $50,000 in tax debts.
+There have been three notable reactions from the US government in response to the swathes of citizens expatriating.
+Previously, they raised the price of renouncing citizenship from $450 to $2,350, and passed a law – H.R.22, also known as the Fixing America’s Surface Transportation (FAST) Act – which allows the government to revoke the passport of any US citizen with over $50,000 in tax debts.

 FATCA has proven particularly problematic for many Americans living abroad, especially business owners.
 The legislation includes reporting duties for foreign financial institutions on all US citizens who hold accounts with them, which has led to many simply turning Americans away rather than face the burden of FATCA compliance.